en3sis/monitoring/README.md

   --data '{
 	"type": "error",
   "color": "0ff0000",
-	"message": "this is a bad error! =/"
+	"message": "This is a bad error! =/"
 }'
 ```